level10hq/tools-runbook/docs/testing.md

 rails g system_test ...
 ```

+!!! tip
     Using the Rails generator for controller creation will create the test stubs as well.
 See above.

 ### Handling Authentication